wp-plugins/formidable/readme.txt

 * PRO: Added graphs for fields over time
 * PRO: Added "format" option to date fields.
 Example [25 format='Y-m-d']
 * PRO: Added server-side validation for dates inserted into date fields
-* PRO: Allow multiple fields for the same taxonomy
+* PRO: Allow multiple fields for the same taxonomy/category
 * PRO: Added a frm_notification_attachment hook
 * PRO: Improved field calculations to extract a price from the end of an option
 * PRO: Added the option to specify how many decimal places to show, and what characters to use for the decimal and thousands separator.
 For example, to format USD: